 Learn more about Database Query monitoring.

-Applications Manager's Oracle application monitoring software provides you with a highly functional fault management system that includes a Root Cause Analyser, which allows you to identify the source of the faults and resolve issues faster.
+Applications Manager's Oracle application monitoring capability provides you with a highly functional fault management system that includes a Root Cause Analyser, which allows you to identify the source of the faults and resolve issues faster.
 You can set thresholds for various Oracle performance attributes and receive alerts immediately upon violation.
 By setting up Anomaly Profiles, you can recognize gradual degradation in performance and prevent it from going downhill by resolving issues before they become potential threats.

 View graphs and historical performance for all Oracle database attributes.
 With trend analysis reports, you can analyze performance trends with increased precision.
 Using Applications Manager's Oracle performance monitor, you'll make informed decisions with forecast reports, which perform predictive analysis by using machine learning techniques.

 To know more about all the Oracle technologies that Applications Manager supports, click here.
+You can also check out our Oracle server monitoring tools page.

 Applications Manager is more than just an Oracle DB monitoring tool; it also offers comprehensive monitoring for the following databases: